Portavita/portavita.github.io/_posts/2018-06-23-blog_influxdb_vs_postgresql..markdown

 Not-a-big-fan-of-closed-source.
 Period.

-On the other hand, PostgreSQL table partitioning in our specific case comes at huge help, and old data might be archived or streamed on a secondary PostgreSQL DWH machine.
+On the other hand, PostgreSQL table partitioning in our specific case would come at huge help, and old data might be archived or streamed on a secondary PostgreSQL DWH machine.

 But time is tyrant, and my backlog is full of things to do, therefore I should stop here.. for now :)

-My verdict is that under the tested use cases, if disk space is really a constraint, then InfluxDB is the way to go, at expenses of queries on old data.
+My verdict is that under the tested use cases, if disk space is really a constraint, then InfluxDB will be the way to go here at [Portavita][Portavita], at expenses of queries on old data.
 And of the coffee machine I usually find comfort in, when I'm waiting for such kind of outputs.

 If disk space is not a concern, then I would definitely go for PostgreSQL.